typelevel/fs2/docs/src/guide.md

 [`Task`](../core/shared/src/main/scala/fs2/Task.scala) is an effect type we'll see a lot in these examples.
 Creating a `Task` has no side effects, and `Stream.eval` doesn't do anything at the time of creation, it's just a description of what needs to happen when the stream is eventually interpreted.
 Notice the type of `eff` is now `Stream[Task,Int]`.

 The `eval` function works for any effect type, not just `Task`.
 FS2 does not care what effect type you use for your streams.
-You may use the included [`Task` type][Task] for effects or bring your own, just by implementing a few interfaces for your effect type (`cats.effect.MonadError[?, Throwable]`, `cats.effect.Sync`, `cats.effect.Async`, `cats.effect.Effect`, and [`fs2.util.Concurrent`][Concurrent] if you wish to use various concurrent operations discussed later).
+You may use the included [`Task` type][Task] for effects or bring your own, just by implementing a few interfaces for your effect type (`cats.effect.MonadError[?, Throwable]`, `cats.effect.Sync`, `cats.effect.Async`, and `cats.effect.Effect` if you wish to use various concurrent operations discussed later).
 Here's the signature of `eval`:

 ```Scala
 def eval[F[_],A](f: F[A]): Stream[F,A]
 ```

 [Task]: ../core/shared/src/main/scala/fs2/Task.scala
-[Concurrent]: ../core/shared/src/main/scala/fs2/util/Concurrent.scala

 `eval` produces a stream that evaluates the given effect, then emits the result (notice that `F` is unconstrained).
 Any `Stream` formed using `eval` is called 'effectful' and can't be run using `toList` or `toVector`.
 If we try we'll get a compile error: